digitalsleuth/glass/README.md

 ## Development

 Feel free to submit feedback, bug reports, and your own tweaks to the program!
 I plan on having a schedule to update this tool, but I will be working on making others in the meanwhile.

-Future goals I have for this are:

-- Expand sql queries.
-- Create arguments for app type.
- - Rather than just check for glassdoor by default, I'd like to be able to have the user pass in the app they wish to analyze.
-This would require having multiple files with queries that work for those databases though.
-  - Custom report destinations
- - More options in general, such as specificying output type, running only SELECT statements, etc.